How to Grow Peas on a Trellis in a Small Garden

-- Put them into the soil at about one inch deep which is approximately six centimetres.
-Place the seeds at least two inches apart which is approximately eight centimetres.
+- Put them into the soil at about one inch deep which is approximately two and a half centimetres.
+Place the seeds at least two inches apart which is approximately five centimetres.

 - Pea seeds are large and easy to see so this planting process is made very easy.